pyrkamarcin/CommonDataLayer/examples/deploy/SETUP.md

 Due to services needing additional startup time, we advise to let docker setup infrastructure first, and deploy CDL after.
 So...

-`docker-compose up -d kafka1 zoo1 postgres1`
+`docker-compose up -d kafka zoo postgres`

 After it had some time to setup, you can proceed with rest of the environment: